-The Role of IEEE/ITU/OIF in Defining 100G Ethernet Standard
+The Role of IEEE/ITU/OIF in Defining 100G Ethernet Standards

-100G transceivers have been playing a big role in 100 Gigabit Ethernet and high-capacity optical transmission networks.
+100G transceivers play a crucial role in 100 Gigabit Ethernet and high-capacity optical transmission networks.
 As a key component, 100G transceivers are standardized to meet the data rate of 100Gpbs and ensure quality and reliability.
-IEEE, ITU, and OIF are standard organizations striving to formulate 100G Ethernet standards.
-This article discusses the role of IEEE/ITU/OIF in standardizing 100G transceivers and defining 100G Ethernet standards.
+IEEE, ITU, and OIF are standard organizations dedicated to formulating 100G Ethernet standards.
+This article delves into the pivotal roles of IEEE/ITU/OIF in standardizing 100G transceivers and defining 100G Ethernet standards.

 What is IEEE/ITU/OIF?

 Before delving into their roles in standardization, let's briefly introduce IEEE, ITU, and OIF individually.

 Institute of Electrical and Electronics Engineers (IEEE) was formed by American Institute of Electrical Engineers (AIEE) and American Institute of Radio Engineer (IRE) in 1963.
 It has about 430,000 members in about 160 countries to advance technological innovation and excellence.
 In addition, IEEE performs its standards-making and maintaining functions through the IEEE Standards Association (IEEE-SA).

 ITU, originally the International Telegraph Union, is responsible for issues that concern information and communication technologies.
 As shown in the following figure, the ITU comprises three sectors (ITU-R, ITU-T, and ITU-D).
 Each sector manages a different aspect of the matters handled by the Union.
 ITU was formed in 1865 and was one of the 15 specialized agencies of the United Nations.
 Its membership includes 193 member states and around 700 public and private sectors.